utrad-ical/circus-docs/docs/dev/cs/build.md

 ## 3. Write the Dockerfile

-There is little that's special here, but make sure:
+There is little that's special here, but make sure the following:

 - `plugin.json` is located at the root directory (`/plugin.json`).
 - There is a `CMD` line that locates to your main executable along with the desired arguments.
+A minimum Dockerfile will look like this:

 ```dockerfile
 FROM ubuntu:20.04